randomtruffles/Dominion_League/rules.md

 <a name="4.16.9"></a>4.16.9.
 If neither player responds promptly or both respond but cannot arrange the match in the required time, the moderators will randomly choose a winner.

+<a name="4.16.10"></a>4.16.10.
+The "League Match" table setting does not support tiebreaker or adjustment matches.
+Some settings for these matches will need to be set manually per [4.5](#4.5).

 ## <a name="5"></a>5.
 Standings

 ### <a name="5.1"></a>5.1.
 Standings